Finn-Lab/MGS-gut/README.md

 -p: user-defined prefix to label the query genomes in the output (e.g. gut)

 <b>Notes:</b>
-- The scripts/ directory needs to be part of your $PATH system variable
+- The `scripts/` directory needs to be part of your `$PATH` system variable
-- The output for each query genome is a `*db_parsed.tab` file containing the dnadiff and Mash results.
+- The output for each query genome is a `*dbname_parsed.tab` file containing the dnadiff and Mash results.
 Column headers in the resultant file are:
 ```
 Query name / Reference name / Ref length / % Ref covered / Query length / % Query aligned / ANI / Mash distance
 ```